 About my Daughters

-Sophia and Olivia are 9 and 7 respectively.
+Sophia and Olivia are 17 and 15 years old.
 Both were born in China and adopted at 11 and 10 months respectively.
-Both are loving, generous girls who care deeply about others – people and animals.
+Both are loving, generous girls who care deeply about others - people and animals.

-The girls also do a lot of birdwatching since there are many types of birds here (we live on almost 10 acres of which we’ve kept the majority in its natural state).
-They enjoy going on nature walks and discovering animals that live or pass through here (deer, pheasants, fox, coyotes, snakes, owls, eagles, and turkeys).
+The girls and I enjoy birdwatching since there are many types of birds here (we live on almost 10 acres of which we've kept the majority in its natural state).
+We enjoy going on nature walks and discovering animals that live or pass through here (deer, pheasants, fox, coyotes, snakes, owls, eagles, and turkeys).

-Photography, embroidery, needlefelting, cross-stitching, bookmaking, needlepoint, collage, colored pencil, sewing, and quilting.
+Photography, embroidery, colored pencil, sewing, quilting, and Saori weaving.

 I enjoy trying new things.
 I have tons of ideas that I've clipped from magazines for scrapbooking, but haven't sat down to do that yet.